I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_received_invitation_request_parameters.md

 </tr>
 </table>

+`TransmitterDeviceAddress`

+The address of the device that transmitted the invitation request packet.

+`BSSID`

+The BSSID in the received invitation request packet.

+`DialogToken`

+The dialog token received in the invitation request packet.

 `RequestContext`

 The context data from the miniport driver.
 The system sends this context with the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451807">OID_DOT11_WFD_SEND_INVITATION_RESPONSE</a> request.

-`TransmitterDeviceAddress`

-The address of the device that transmitted the invitation request packet.

-`uIEsLength`

-The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.

 `uIEsOffset`

 The offset, in bytes,  of the array of additional information elements (IEs) received in the invitation request packet.
 This offset is from the start of the buffer that contains this structure.

+`uIEsLength`

+The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.

 ## Requirements